 Each jam-packed journal is published quarterly by New Hampshire Audubon and is available by annual subscription.
 You'll find articles all about birds and birding in New Hampshire plus the season's bird reports, highlights, and summaries.
 Check out the Contents of current and previous issues, and read one of the free sample articles in each issue.

-Spring 2012 Issue of New Hampshire Bird Records Published
+Fall 2012 Issue of New Hampshire Bird Records Published

 Twitchers in the Rye and the Superbowl of Birding

 Each year, the "Twitchers in the Rye" competes in the Superbowl of Birding and accepts pledges to support NH eBird and New Hampshire Bird Records (both programs of New Hampshire Audubon's Conservation Department).
 The Superbowl is a competition that takes place on the last Saturday in January – but this Superbowl has nothing to do with football.
 It involves looking for as many bird species as possible in 12 hours and is run by Massachusetts Audubon’s Joppa Flats Education Center.

 The Twitchers have just finished a successful 2013 Superbowl of Birding.
 The full summary will be up soon, but the totals are in the chart below.
 The team was shocked to win the "Rockingham County Rocks" award, pictured below right!
 It's not to late to support us, click here to donate online at nhaudubon.org, or contact Becky Suomala at firstname.lastname@example.org, 603-224-9909 x309.